Changes in British English pronunciation during the twentieth century

 been matched to a considerable extent by the near and cure diphthongs and notably by the

-vowel sequences of fire and power which have come very near to far and par.
+vowel sequences of fire and power which have ofen come very near to far and par.
 The good news about these for

 the EFL user is that the unsmoothed versions of them don't sound